 Before going into any business with customers, vendors, stakeholders, or employees, it is ideal to have agreed terms set that will save you from future troubles, and only get into business once the paperwork is done.

 Having a knowledgeable lawyer to draft your contracts can prove to be an investment in the long run.
-Having a lawyer will also help you uncover things you haven't even thought of covering previously.
+Additionally, having a lawyer will also help you uncover things you haven't even thought of covering previously.

-Two things you should keep in consideration with contracts are, avoiding making contracts too lengthy and keep the language as simple as possible.
+Two things you should keep in consideration with contracts are: avoiding making contracts too lengthy and keeping the language as simple as possible.
 Doing so will encourage the other party to go through the contracts easily.

 Founders are frequently preoccupied with other aspects of their business that they do not get the time to think about having proper documentation in place.
 However, this can result in a startup being held liable during regulatory inspections, employee lawsuits, and due diligence performed during mergers and acquisitions.

 It is advisable to seek legal advice in order to examine the rules that apply to your startup and ensure that your startup is in compliance with all the applicable labour laws and regulations.